imranbarbhuiya/i18n-validate/README.md

 -   [ ] A github action
 -   [ ] An eslint plugin
 -   [ ] A `--fix` flag to remove unused keys and variables
+-   [ ] Support dynamic keys using comments

 _Any help to complete these tasks will be highly appreciated._